Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Coverage properties of DtACI

-In this section, we outline the main coverage guarantees of FACI.
-We begin by drawing from known results in the online convex optimization literature that bound a quantity known as the dynamic regret of Algorithm \ref{alg:faci}.
+In this section we outline the main coverage guarantees of DtACI.
+We begin by drawing from known results in the online convex optimization literature that bound a quantity known as the dynamic regret of DtACI.
 We then draw a connection between this regret and the coverage.
-Finally, we discuss the long-term coverage in cases where $\eta = \eta_t \to 0$.
+Finally, we evaluate the long-term coverage in a specialized case where the hyperparameters $\eta$ and $\sigma$ decay to $0$ over time.
 All proofs are deferred to the Appendix.